 Apple Podcasts | Google Podcasts | Spotify | RSS

 |EA Forum (All audio)|

-Audio narrations from the Effective Altruism Forum, including curated posts and other great writing.
+Audio narrations from the Effective Altruism Forum, including curated posts, posts with 30+ karma, and other great writing.

 You'll also start to see narrations embedded on the EA Forum post pages themselves.

 If a narration is available, you'll see a blue loudspeaker button:

 Some of the winning entries from the EA Criticism and Red Teaming Contest:

 - Are you really in a race?
 The cautionary tales of Szilárd and Ellsberg by Haydn Belfield

 - Does economic growth meaningfully improve well-being? by Vadim Albinsky